Mizux/kromette/README.md

 Then should be available on http://127.0.0.1:8080

 ## Assets
-Some Vectorial Assets for Kromette:
+Some Vectorial Assets for Kromette community...<br>
+note: All assets are original and under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) !

 ![chat](chat.png)
 ![chat_noire](chat_noire.png)